zimingd/sandbox-provisioner/README.md

 # sandbox-provisioner
-An service to auto provision resources on AWS scicomp
+An service to auto provision resources on AWS sandbox